 If someone wants to embody more of the traditional masculine or more of the traditional feminine, regardless of their sex, that's wonderful.
 We should be free to express ourselves in whatever way speaks to the deep core of our being.

 Personally, what speaks to that deepest part of my being is a desire to embody an equal balance of both.
 That's what I strive for as a male-bodied person, to embody 50% feminine and 50% masculine energies - to be a whole person.
 Not a half person.

 It is my desire to see a world where we do not simply expand the gender binary into a spectrum of gender identities - with men and woman on either end, and gender non-conforming, transgender, two-spirit, feminine men and masculine women in between.
 I'm weary of this approach because in some ways it is reinforcing the duality of traditional masculine and feminine.

 What I want to see is an expansion of the concept of masculine and feminine itself.

 When you see me, a man exhibiting feminine qualities of vulnerability, compassion and sensitivity, I don't want people to think, "Oh that's a man acting kind of like a woman."
 I want people to think that's a man being a healthy, fully realized man.

 And when a woman is acting assertive, courageous, or strong, I don't want people to think "Oh that's a woman acting kind of like a man."
 I want people to think that's a woman being a healthy, fully realized woman.

-Put simply, let us all strive to be whole human beings, free to reach our fullest potential and truest, complete selves.
+That is why I say, "Let us all strive to be whole human beings, free to reach our fullest potential and truest, complete selves."

 Is everyone transgender?
 Can straight people identify as queer?
 Shon Faye asks: If queerness is defined by a rejection of labels how should queers differentiate and support the identities most vulnerable to patriarchal oppression?